 Slots Bankroll Strategy Variation

-There are many variations on the “slots bankroll strategy”, I will present a fairly simplified version in this article as well as a little info on the closely related “percentage strategy” for winning at UK slots.
+There are many variations on the “slots bankroll strategy”, I will present a fairly simplified version in this article as well as a little info on the closely related “percentage strategy” for winning at slot sites listed at bingo paradise.

 For a simple example, we will assume a bankroll of £500.
 The first step, as always when playing a slot machine, is to find a good machine to play.
 Look for a machine that advertises a solid payback percentage on payout and has some appeal to you – maybe the theme looks cool or its in the non smoking section.
 Once you have your machine selected, your bankroll strategy can begin.
 Make sure you pick a machine that offers the highest denomination you can afford to play – you will see later in the strategy why this is important.
 Since in our example we have £500 to gamble with, we will pretend to play on a dollar machine.